The Moroccan Gendarmerie Royale at the service of citizens

-Created almost at the same time as the Royal Gendarmerie, the Social Service had for a very limited role.
+Created almost at the same time as the Gendarmerie Royale, the Social Service had for a very limited role.
 Its action was limited to those who had the right to benefit from it.

 Faced with a growing demand for social services, mainly due to the increasing number of the personnel, the service was reorganized in the early 80s.
 This evolution took place, largely thanks to the contribution of the Fraternity of the Royal Gendarmerie by conducting a variety of social projects aimed at improving the quality of life of the Gendarmes and their families.

 - Moral support

 - Assistance to families…

 The Moroccan Royal Gendarmerie works with various police and gendarmeries of the region, particularly with samilar institutions on the other side of the Mediterranean.
 This cooperation, only bilateral in the past, has expanded and developed, since the integration, in 1998, of the Royal Gendarmerie into the association of Euro-Mediterranean police forces with military status.

 In the context of cooperation with other police forces, the schools of the Royal Gendarmerie receive every year students from friendly countries who follow training courses during a year.

 Besides, officers and Non-commissioned officers of the Royal Gendarmerie perform training sessions abroad.

 The Royal Gendarmerie, that is a police force with military status, has set itself up despite its young age, among the modern public forces with which it maintains a mutually beneficial relationship.
 Its action extends over the entire territory of the Kingdom as well as the armies.
 However, it is particularly intended for the rural areas and roads.